redsoftware-hq/project-compliance/README.md

 - Specify any environment variables (.env) that need to be set up locally
 - Specify deployment URLs if any
 - Link to documentation (Either in README.md itself or external)
-- Release Schedule (Just copy this and modify if required)
+- Weekly Schedule (Just copy this and modify if required)
   - The project follows a weekly release schedule to be done every Saturday
   - Code review can either be done in person or through a PR
-  - A daily short chat with the team on progress/hurdles (Please keep it to a maximum of 10 min)
+  - A daily short chat with the team on progress/hurdles at 03:00 PM (Please keep it to a maximum of 10 min)
+  - A weekly planning meeting of 15 min every Monday at 03:00 PM

 ## Other